On nilpotent index and dibaricity of evolution algebras: Acknowledgements

 \section{Acknowledgements}

 The first and second authors were supported by Ministerio de Ciencia e Innovaci\'on (European FEDER support included), grant MTM2009-14464-C02, and by Xunta de Galicia, grant Incite09 207 215 PR.
 The third and fourth authors thank the Department of Algebra, University of Santiago de Compostela, Spain, for providing financial support to their visit to the Department.
+We thank J. Carlos Guti\'errez Fern\'andez for the carefully reviewing of our paper \cite{LAA}.